The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 Yes.
 Every wallet tracker in this guide is legal in both carry-on and checked bags because the battery is installed inside the device.
 The TSA lithium battery rules place the strict carry-on-only requirement on spare, uninstalled batteries, not on batteries sealed into a working device.

-A CR2032 coin cell holds well under one watt-hour, and the rechargeable cells in the AirCard Pro Dual sit far beneath the 100 watt-hour airline cap.
-We flew all four trackers through six airport checkpoints across three countries and not one drew a second look at the scanner.
+A CR2032 coin cell holds well under one watt-hour, and the rechargeable cell in the AirCard Pro Dual sits far beneath the 100 watt-hour airline cap.
+Because the battery is installed rather than loose, a tracker card travels under the same rules as a phone or a key fob, with no spare-battery restriction to flag.

 The one habit worth keeping is leaving the tracker active rather than in a deep sleep mode.
 A live tracker keeps relaying through the airport, so if a wallet slips out at the gate you see it move while you can still act on it.
 For broader item-tracking strategy beyond wallets, our item tracker guide covers keys, bags, and electronics.